Your industry needs you! Get involved with National Stationery Week 2017

-Initiated by Chris Leonard-Morgan, founder of the London Stationery Show, the aim of National Stationery Week and World Stationery Day is to get people all over the world talking and writing about stationery, and why writing by hand is important.
+Now in its sixth year, initiated by Christopher Leonard-Morgan, founding director of the trade exhibition, London Stationery Show, the aim of National Stationery Week and World Stationery Day is to get people all over the world talking and writing about stationery, and why writing by hand is important.
 And of course, to send more letters and cards, and not just text or email!

 Its social media campaign for 2016 boasted a reach of over 45 million users across Facebook and Twitter, including connections with key influencers like Sarah Millican and top retailers Paperchase, Laura Ashley, Ted Baker and Ryman.

-The hashtag #NatStatWeek trended on four of the seven days of the 2016 campaign.
+The hashtag #NationalStationeryWeek trended for four out of the seven days of the 2016 campaign.

 Involvement of Waterstone’s managing director James Daunt, TV presenter Lorraine Kelly and stars of Radio 2, Jeremy Vine and Janey Lee Grace gave national recognition to the campaign and helped raise vital questions about the future of handwriting in schools and gave traction to the campaign.

-Calliope Gifts in Dorking saw a 111% increase in stationery sales during National Stationery Week, continuing above normal levels for over three months.
+For example, Calliope Gifts, from Dorking, saw an 111% increase on stationery sales during National Stationery Week, continuing above normal levels for over three months.

 Charities and educational establishments National Handwriting Association, the Writing Instruments Association, the Post Office, the Greeting Card Association (GCA), Cambridge University Press and Explore Learning all lend their support to the campaign, helping to promote awareness of sponsor’s products.